Shashank411/ERA_S5_Assignment/README.md

 ## 3. utils.py

-This file contains the functions we use for gettting the data loaders.
+This file contains the functions we use for getting the data loaders.
 We can also define the train and test functions (for 1 epoch) used for generic model training and evaluation

 ### usage